harrisonturton/haml/README.md

 # hamlc

-This is an experimental configuration language that separates the definition of the schema from it's use in a given configuration or specification file.

-For example, the following schema:
+`haml` is an experimental **configuration metalanguage**.
+It is used to create specification files that can be used to parse and typecheck other files.
+In other words, it lets you design the language you use to abstract over your problem domain, and evolve this language over time.

+### Example API specification

+This schema could be used to parse and typecheck the following file:

 ```
 @singleton